evgenyneu/walk-to-circle-android/README.md

 ## Feeback is welcome

-Please create an issue ticket if you have a problem with the source code or just want to chat.
+Please create an issue ticket if you have a problem with the app or just want to chat.